winning-DevOps-Project/ie-bank-infra-2024/README.md

 This means that we can scale our environments endlessly by just creating different parameter files with new conditions for new deployment settings.

 #### Testing and Validation
 The CI/CD pipeline created involves unit testing as well as linting.
 The workflow has a linting step integrated, which is used to guarantee that the main.bicep file is correctly structured.
-Also, a separate "kv-test.yml" is executed upon the actions previously mentioned, going through a dry run of the Key Vault deployment to ensure everything is working correctly.
+Also, a separate "kv-test.yml" is executed upon the actions previously mentioned, going through a specific linting test for Key Vault module, a dry run of the Key Vault and testing deployment to DEV environment.
+The dry run validates the infrastructure configuration and simulates the changes that would be made without actually applying them.
+The testing deployment deploys an actual testing Key Vault Module based on the configuration of testing parameters.
+For future implementation, we would need to carry out deployment testing in a specific, isolated resource group which is set up for testing purposes.

 It is also important to highlight that the deployment steps (Development and UAT) also serve as tests before deploying to production.